-As an experienced motorcycle rider, you know all-too-well how much money it costs to buy a bike and maintain it in safe working condition.
-Perhaps you spent months or more saving up for your first or your newest motorcycle.
+As an experienced motorcycle rider, you know how much money it costs to buy and maintain a bike in safe working condition.
+Perhaps you spent months or more saving up for your first or newest motorcycle.
 You might have also budgeted for the costs of purchasing the gear you need, such as a helmet and riding clothes, too.

-One thing you may not have considered when you invested your hard-earned dollars in a motorcycle, however, is how much a motorcycle accident might cost you.
-That wouldn’t be unusual.
+However, one thing you may not consider when you invest your hard-earned dollars in a motorcycle is how much a motorcycle accident might cost you.
 Few people spend their time thinking about the costs of a crash that hasn’t happened yet.

-In the event of a motorcycle crash that injures you or a loved one, however, those potential costs you never considered all suddenly become a reality.
-You realize in short order that motorcycle accidents cost a lot of money, and that factors you might never have considered can have a major influence on the financial impact you suffer.
+After a motorcycle crash that injures you or a loved one, however, those costs you never considered suddenly become a reality.
+You realize in short order that motorcycle accidents cost a lot of money and that factors you might never have considered can significantly influence the financial impact you suffer.

-Read on for more information about the true costs of a motorcycle crash.
+Read on for more information about the actual costs of a motorcycle crash.

 The Costs of Fatal and Non-Fatal Accidents

-With so many factors involved in motorcycle crashes, it is difficult to place a precise dollar amount on the crash’s cost.
+With so many factors involved in motorcycle crashes, placing a precise dollar amount on the crash’s cost is difficult.
 The biggest factor in determining the cost is the severity of the injuries suffered by the rider.

-Generally, the largest economic cost of a motorcycle crash is the expense of medical treatment.
+Generally, the highest economic cost of a motorcycle crash is the expense of medical treatment.
 The more severe the injury, the more treatment is usually required.
-Additionally, more severe injuries have a higher likelihood of leading to health complications and permanent disability, both of which come with large long-term costs.
+Additionally, more severe injuries are more likely to lead to health complications and permanent disability, which come with high long-term costs.

-The cost of a non-fatal motorcycle crash was estimated at between $2,500 to $1.4 million, although this cost is often higher if the rider suffers a severe, yet non-fatal brain injury.
+A non-fatal motorcycle crash costs between $2,500 to $1.4 million.
+However, this cost is often higher if the rider suffers a severe yet non-fatal brain injury.
 In the years since, the cost of motorcycle crashes has only risen.

 Helmet Use: A Major Factor in Determining the Cost of a Crash

 The requirement that motorcyclists wear helmets varies from state to state.
-In Florida, for example, riders under the age of 21 are required to wear a Department of Transportation-approved helmet every time they ride.
-However, those who are 21 and over are exempted from the helmet requirement as long as they can show proof of a medical insurance policy with a coverage limit of at least $10,000.
+In Florida, for example, riders under the age of 21 must wear a Department of Transportation-approved helmet every time they ride.
+However, those 21 and over are exempt from the helmet requirement if they can prove a medical insurance policy of at least $10,000.

-The Centers for Disease Control and Prevention offers the following statistics about helmet use:
+The Centers for Disease Control and Prevention offers these statistics about helmet use:

 - Helmets reduce the risk of dying in a motorcycle crash by 37 percent and the risk of suffering a head injury by 69 percent.

-- If all states had universal helmet laws, could save more than 800 additional lives.
+- If all states had universal helmet laws, it might save more than 800 additional lives.

-- The number of lives saved would lessen the economic burden of motorcycle crashes on society by more than $1 billion a year.
+- The number of lives saved can lessen the economic burden of motorcycle crashes on society by more than $1 billion annually.

-According to a study from the National Highway Traffic Safety Administration, a state that requires all riders to wear helmets, regardless of age, can gain hundreds of millions in economic benefits, not to mention the incalculable savings in a reduction of human suffering.
+According to a study from the National Highway Traffic Safety Administration, a state that requires all riders to wear helmets, regardless of age, can gain hundreds of millions in economic benefits, not to mention the invaluable savings in reducing human suffering.

 The Cost of Traumatic Brain Injuries

-One of the most serious consequences of riding a motorcycle without a helmet is the risk of suffering a traumatic brain injury.
-The brain is one of the most important organs of the body because it controls all of the body’s voluntary and involuntary functions.
-The ability to walk, communicate, recall events, or even to breathe or control one’s body temperature are all dependent on various parts of the brain, known as lobes, that provide messages to those specific functions.
+One of the most severe consequences of riding a motorcycle without a helmet is the risk of suffering a traumatic brain injury.
+The brain is one of the body’s most important organs because it controls all of its voluntary and involuntary functions.
+The ability to walk, communicate, recall events, or even breathe or control one’s body temperature depends on various parts of the brain, known as lobes, that provide messages to those specific functions.

 Unfortunately, despite its importance to the body, the brain has only a limited ability to heal itself.
-What this means is that the damage caused to the brain will likely result in a permanent loss or impairment of the functions regulated by the part of the brain that sustained injury.
+This means that brain damage will likely result in a permanent loss or impairment of functioning.

-A significant portion of America’s homeless population has suffered a traumatic brain injury.
-While some of these injuries have undoubtedly occurred after the onset of homelessness and can be attributed to the often harsh, violent conditions of homelessness, for many others, the injury itself—along with the stress and expenses of it—is the catalyst for homelessness.
+Much of America’s homeless population has suffered traumatic brain injuries.
+Some of these injuries have undoubtedly occurred after the onset of homelessness and might result from the often harsh and violent conditions of homelessness.
+However, injury, stress, and expenses cause homelessness for many others.

 The Cost to Society

-When considering the cost of motorcycle crashes to society, federal agencies consider economic costs and comprehensive costs.
-Economic costs refer to tangible monetary losses experienced by tax-funded agencies and services spent on the crash rather than on other uses.
+Federal agencies consider economic and comprehensive costs when considering the cost of motorcycle crashes to society.
+Economic costs refer to tangible monetary losses experienced by tax-funded agencies and services spent on the crash rather than other uses.

-Some examples of the economic societal costs of the crash include:
+Some examples of the economic and societal costs of the crash include:

-- The cost of first responder, law enforcement, and emergency services.
+- The cost of first responders, law enforcement, and emergency services.

-- The cost of increased insurance premiums needed to offset insurance payouts to accident victims.
+- The cost of increased insurance premiums to offset insurance payouts to accident victims.

 - Lost productivity as a result of traffic congestion created by accidents.